ehmatthes/pcc_2e/cheat_sheets/cheat_sheets.md

 All of these cheat sheets have been updated to match what's in the second edition of Python Crash Course.
 You can download sheets individually, or [download a zip file](https://github.com/ehmatthes/pcc_2e/releases/download/v1.0/beginners_python_cheat_sheet_all.zip) that includes all of these sheets in one directory.
 You can also download all of the cheat sheets in a [single pdf file](https://github.com/ehmatthes/pcc_2e/releases/download/v1.0/beginners_python_cheat_sheet_pcc_all.pdf) if you like.

+If you'd like to know when more resources become available, you can sign up for [email notifications here](https://emailoctopus.com/lists/95c27296-f1d4-11e9-be00-06b4694bee2a/forms/subscribe).

 ## Overview Sheet

 - [Beginner's Python Cheat Sheet](https://github.com/ehmatthes/pcc_2e/releases/download/v1.0/beginners_python_cheat_sheet_pcc.pdf)